heythisisgordon/VSA-OGM/docs/refactoring/refactor6.md

 The updated main interface and CLI will be integrated into the existing codebase by:
 1. Updating `src/main.py` with the new `pointcloud_to_ogm` function and `cli_main` function
-2. Adding the enhanced example scripts to `examples/enhanced_usage.py`
+2. Adding the example scripts to `examples/usage.py`
-3. Adding the additional utility functions for entropy visualization to `src/utils.py`
+3. Adding the utility functions for entropy visualization to `src/utils.py`
-4. Ensuring backward compatibility with existing code that uses the original interface

 ### Implementation Notes

-This phase focuses on updating the main interface and CLI to support the enhanced VSA mapper with Shannon entropy.
+This phase focuses on updating the main interface and CLI to directly integrate with the enhanced VSA mapper.
 The key enhancements include:

-1. **Support for Both Mappers**: The updated interface supports both the original and enhanced mappers through the `use_enhanced_mapper` parameter.
+1. **Direct Integration**: The interface directly uses the enhanced VSAMapper class without maintaining backward compatibility with a legacy implementation.

 2. **Shannon Entropy Parameters**: The interface provides options to configure the Shannon entropy parameters, such as the disk radii for occupied and empty regions.

 3. **Entropy Grid Visualization**: The interface adds support for visualizing the entropy grids, including the occupied entropy, empty entropy, and global entropy.

-4. **Performance Comparison**: The example scripts provide tools for comparing the performance of the original and enhanced mappers, as well as testing different Shannon entropy parameters.

-These updates ensure that users can easily access and configure the enhanced functionality provided by the Shannon entropy-based feature extraction, while maintaining backward compatibility with existing code.

-### Next Steps

-After implementing the updated main interface and CLI, we will proceed to Phase 6, which will focus on comprehensive testing and documentation to ensure the enhanced VSA-OGM implementation is robust and user-friendly.